reactjs/react-rails/README.md

 `react_component("items.Index")` | `require("items").Index`
 `react_component("items.Index.Header")` | `require("items").Index.Header`

-This way, you can access top-level, default, or named exports.
+This allows you to load top-level, default, or named exports, depending how the component has been written.

-The `require.context` inserted into `packs/application.js` is used to load components.
-If you want to load components from a different directory, override it by calling `ReactRailsUJS.useContext`:
+If you add `require.context` into your `packs/application.js` file, you can load components from webpacker.
+If you want to load components from a different directory, you should override the default location by calling `ReactRailsUJS.useContext`:

 ```js
 var myCustomContext = require.context("custom_components", true)